Banner

 OK, here's the thing: I have long pages on this site on how to work on fine motor development and why it is important for skilled use of the hands.
 However, when working in the schools people often want the "real problems" (usually sloppy handwriting and cutting) "fixed" right away.
 Unfortunately, in most schools today purely developmental skill work has gone by the by.
 If you can't test it, it doesn't get worked on, and buttoning and lacing (not to mention social skills) are not on the test.

-The solution: fine some "exercises" that can be worked into what the child is doing in class anyway.
+The solution: find some "exercises" that can be worked into what the child is doing in class anyway.
 If they are in Kindergarten or 1st grade, the teacher will most likely be happy to adopt some small group activities into center times.
-Instead of tic-tac-toe, bring in some tongs and cottonballs and a number line to practice counting and beginning addition.
+Instead of tic-tac-toe, bring in some tongs and cottonballs and a number line to practice counting and addition.
 To learn about measurement, use eye droppers and a measuring cup to move colored water.
-Encourage the use of a chalkboard easel during art activities.
+Encourage the use of an easel during art activities.
 For older grades, have children do some written work with the paper up on the board or wall.
+Use play-doh or wikki-stix to learn the parts of a plant.
 If there is a fun enough and portable activity, children will *sometimes* do it on their own.
-I often send home tennisballs with "mouths." (make one here or buy one here)
+I often send home tennisballs with "mouths." (make one here)

 Do students really need to learn correct pencil grasps?